advanced-security/enterprise-security-team/README.md

 - Scripts that do things are in the root directory.
 - Functions that do small parts are in `/src`, grouped roughly by what part of GitHub they work on.
 - All Python code is formatted with [black](https://black.readthedocs.io/en/stable/) because it's simple and beautiful and no one needs to think about style.
 - Python dependencies are minimal by default.
 There are two, both kept up-to-date with [Dependabot](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/about-dependabot-version-updates).
-You can check out the config file [here](.github/dependabot.yml) if you'd like.
+You can [check out the config file](.github/dependabot.yml) if you'd like.
   - [requests](https://pypi.org/project/requests/) is a simple and extremely popular HTTP library.
   - [defusedcsv](https://github.com/raphaelm/defusedcsv) is used over CSV to mitigate potential spreadsheet application exploitations based on how it processes user-generated data.
-OWASP has written much more about CSV injection attacks on their website [here](https://owasp.org/www-community/attacks/CSV_Injection).
+OWASP has [written much more about CSV injection attacks on their website](https://owasp.org/www-community/attacks/CSV_Injection).
 - The CSV files and TXT files are in the `.gitignore` file to not be accidentally committed into the repo.